daniels290813/MLOps22/README.md

 # Project Charter

 ## Business background
 * Who is the client, what business domain the client is in.<br>
 Gydy TM is a strong player in the datascience-consult arena, providing end-to-end mlops pipelines customized for the customer.<br>
 With variety of service from creating your simple machine-learning research to deployment at scale.<br>
 We exemined our different customers and concluded that genereic pipelines will shorten their research time by up to 40%.<br>

 ## Scope
-* What data science solutions are we trying to build?
+* What data science solutions are we trying to build?<br>
 As a solution to our research question, we aim to develop generic pipeline that will clean, preprocess and transform all data types.<br>
 further more we wish to imporve our data with feature selection techniques and data resampling/reweighting in order to imporve our baselines.<br>
-* What will we do?
+* What will we do?<br>
 We will create a generic pipeline with one of the familiar packages that will handle different types of data and transform them to numeric values (one-hot-encoding, mapping, imputing) as part of preprocessing, we also aim that our pipeline will create a model (as a subprocess) that will tell us if our data is not balanced and needs to be resampled/reweighted, along side with data cleansing apporachs such as outliers removal.<br>
-We also aim to create a pipeline step that will perform feature-selection on the propogated data, feature-selection model will be generic as well and could be changed by providing model names.
+We also aim to create a pipeline step that will perform feature-selection on the propogated data, feature-selection model will be generic as well and could be changed by providing model names.<br>
-* How is it going to be consumed by the customer?
+* How is it going to be consumed by the customer?<br>
 To all of our cool customers, you can simply copy our pipeline implementation and run it in your environments.<br>
-Playing with different pipeline params is advised !
+Playing with different pipeline params is advised !<br>

 ## Personnel
 * Our team: